What is this substack about?

 Who are you?

-I’m a behavioural scientist and consultant.
-I’ve worked with brands, organisations and governments to help them understand people more.
+I’m a behavioural scientist and cultural insight consultant.
+I’ve worked with tech companies, brands and governments to help them understand people more.

 Should I subscribe?